dandraka/XmlUtilities/README.md

 }
 ```

+## Releases:
+The first production-ready release was uploaded.
+Please see the release page for a known bug.

 ## Note:
 Although not required by the license, the author kindly asks that you share any improvements you made.